West Seattle Food Bank Programs

 Recent Successes and Current Challenges

 Community support has allowed us to meet the increasing demand for our services.
-Financial donations not only help with general operating costs and food purchases, we have also increased the quality of food by purchasing more meat, dairy and produce in addition to dry and canned products.
+Financial donations not only help with general operating costs for our programs and food purchases but we have been able to increase the quality of food by purchasing more meat, dairy and fresh produce.